-The theme of the Second International Decade of the World's Indigenous People adopted by the General Assembly last December is "Partnership for action and dignity."
+Dear participants, the theme of the Second International Decade of the World's Indigenous People adopted by the General Assembly last December is "Partnership for Action and Dignity."
 The word "dignity" is linked to fundamental human rights and freedoms.
 And we all know, that there is no dignity without participation.